 6. Set goals & dream together

-Talk about what you dream about for the future.
+Talk about your dreams for the future.
 Share that together and see how you can support each other, aligning what God has put on your hearts.

 It doesn’t have to be a plan.
 It can sometimes just be fun to share these ideas.
 Someday if you agree that these dreams are a priority, maybe it’s worth it to make them come true!